DriveSavers Engineers gained great knowledge after the 2017 Northern California fires, a series of fifteen…

 Following the 3-2-1 rule would have helped most of these customers.

-Factors to Consider When Choosing a Device
+Factors to Consider when Choosing Your Backup Devices

 What device(s) you should choose to use in your backup strategy depends on a handful of factors: